Temples & Shrines: Daitokuji

 Daitokuji Temple interior showing a painted fusama screen, large gong and mokugyo

-Daitokuji Temple is a fifteen minute walk from Kitaoji Subway station (Karasuma Line).
+Daitokuji Temple is a fifteen minute walk from Kitaoji Station (on the north-south Karasuma Line of the Kyoto subway).
 Or, take #205 or #206 bus from Kyoto Station and get off at Daitokuji-mae bus stop.